DuelingDreams/TalentPatriot/REDEPLOYMENT_READY.md

 ## 🎉 Ready to Deploy!

-Your application is ready for redeployment with the Google OAuth fix.
-The "Connect Google Account" button will now work correctly on your production domain.
+Your application is ready for redeployment with two major updates:

+1. **Google OAuth Fix** - "Connect Google Account" button now fully functional
+2. **Application Source Tracking** - New "How did you hear about us?" field for recruitment analytics

 **Simply click "Publish" in Replit to deploy! 🚀**

 ---

 **Last Updated:** October 23, 2025
-**Release:** Google OAuth Authentication Fix
+**Release:** Google OAuth Fix + Application Source Tracking
 **Status:** Production Ready ✅